DemoStoke is the go-to platform to find, try, and buy the gear youβll eventually fall in love with.

 βI donβt want to buy a $900 surfboard Iβve never ridden.β

-βDemo days at the beach or mountain are few and far inbetween.β
+βDemo days at the beach or mountain are few and far in between.β

 βDemo boards at the resort are expensive and they have a limited selection.β